 Young people today have countless interests – but for those who face challenges such as a disability or a differing socioeconomic level, options to explore these interests become more limited.
 At SPR, we focus our civic engagement efforts on giving youth access to technology for both academic and career growth.
 Youth have a thirst for knowledge – one of our core values, coincidentally.
 Melding our philanthropic roots with our drive to learn, we are developing deeper and more strategic relationships with groups to provide learning opportunities for youth.

 We don’t want youth to simply see or hear about technology – we want them to touch it, write it, design it, build it!
 Our goal is to kickstart the daydreaming.
 When kids leave our office visualizing themselves succeeding in this industry, we know we’ve done our jobs.
 From building fidget spinners, to writing their first lines of code, to 3D printing a racecar – students see that SPR has fun with technology, and they can too.

 …To Starting a Career

 We know the best way to learn is to do – that makes on-the-job training a big part of our culture at SPR.
 In addition to summer internships, there’s almost always an early-in-career student working alongside us throughout the year.
-By partnering with programs such as Year Up, ITKAN, Step Up, Chicago Jobs Council, and ITF’s 50 for the Future, we create opportunities for all students to engage with cutting edge technologies.
+By partnering with programs such as Year Up, ITKAN, Step Up, Chicago Jobs Council, and Equal Access, we create opportunities for all students to engage with cutting edge technologies.